Logo-stateuniv

 Student Financial Aid Details

-CSTCC has an enrollment of more than 10,000 students.
+There are more than 10,000 students enrolled at any given time.
 The student body is predominately white, however there is a sizable contingent of African-American students.
 Like most colleges, the student body is majority female (53 percent).
-The average age of CSTCC students is 25, and 52 percent of students are older than 25.
+The average age of students is 25, and 52 percent of students are older than 25.
 There are more than 30 student clubs and organizations, including professional and academic groups, political organizations and recreational groups, such as the Cincinnati State Gamers.

 The college provides fitness facilities for students, including a pool, sauna, exercise equipment facilities and more.
 The campus has a police force and also has a variety of technological tools to fight campus crime, including security lighting and cameras.
-Joining a growing number of community colleges, CSTCC has banned smoking on campus.
+Smoking is banned on campus.

 The college has a variety of dining options, including a bakery, two cafes, a restaurant run by culinary students and catering services.
 For students with families, the college provides a daycare at its Cincinnati campus for children ages 3 months to 10 years.